abprakash405/fluentd-es7/Readme.md

-this will take logs from source: 24231 and forwards to elasticsearch
+ignore this will take logs from source: 24231 and forwards to elasticsearch